A day of exploring

 Free and open to everyone, but tickets are limited: Please book here.

-We would like to invite you to join us for exploring notions of home and belonging in relation to migration, identity and language.
 We live in a society built on migration where many languages are spoken and where many people feel they belong to more than one place (be that the Welsh village where they grew up and the big city they moved to as adults, or the Indian capital their parents left in favour of the European village where they spent their childhood).

 With the opportunities and pressures of globalisation and in times of unprecedented economic and forced migration, notions of ‘home’ are becoming more fluid.
 The traditional idea of ‘home’ as a fixed, defined place that can easily be named, may, indeed, be crumbling.
 How do we each configure our own understanding of what home means, of what belonging means?
 How are ‘home’ and ‘belonging’ constructed in politics or in public discourse?
 How are ‘home’ or ‘belonging’ articulated through language?
 What is lost or gained in translation?

-Organisers: Ricarda Vidal, Manuela Perteghella, Maria-Jose Blanco
+Organisers: Ricarda Vidal, Manuela Perteghella, Maria-José Blanco

 Thursday, 26th July

-Exhibition opening at The National Poetry Library with poetry readings and multilingual performance.
+7.30pm-9.30pm Exhibition opening at The National Poetry Library with poetry readings and multilingual performance.

 National Poetry Library, Level 5, Blue Side, Royal Festival Hall Southbank Centre, London SE1 8XX